 - Year of study:

 - Year 3

 - Full Year

 This course is about the economic structures, institutions and policy challenges in the countries of the Middle East and North Africa (MENA).
-The course starts with a broad economic history of the region in the 19th Century and goes on to address selected aspects of economic policy in the contemporary period in these countries.
+The course starts with a broad economic history of the region since the 19th Century and goes on to address selected aspects of economic policy in the contemporary period in these countries.
 The contemporary nature of the problems facing the MENA countries are addressed throughout the course.
 In the first term the course looks at the role of oil companies in the region, the historical experience of trade liberalisation, labour markets, demography and migration, and growth and industrialization in resource rich economies.
 In the second term it looks at the effect of globalisation on the region.
 The political economy of aid flows to MENA, the role of IMF and World Bank economic liberalisation in countries of the region and liberalisation in specific sectors such as privatisation of the state enterprises, financial sector liberalisation and agricultural sector reform.
 Social welfare issues are examined in the form of food security and social safety net programmes and the second term concludes with case country studies of economic liberalisation.

 Objectives and learning outcomes of the course